-Best Visa Credit Cards in Canada
+Best Visa Credit Cards in Canada in 2018

 Among the credit card processors in Canada, Visa is widely recognized as the biggest.
 Cardholders can expect that most merchants will accept their Visa card without question, whereas the same cannot be said for processors like American Express.
 There are some outliers who prefer Mastercard, however, such as Costco, which does not accept Visa in Canada.
 Regardless, Visa enjoys a healthy lead in market share and regularly makes up over half of global credit card payments by itself, leaving other card issuers to split the rest of the pie.

 The universal popularity of the Visa brand can be attributed to the sheer number of outstanding credit cards bearing its logo, which help people all over Canada get more for their money and enjoy a large variety of rewards.
 Additionally, cutting-edge applications like Visa Checkout help customers and merchants handle payments in new and convenient ways.

 Summary of Best Canadian Visa Credit Cards in 2018